 Perhaps you’re in a codependent relationship with an individual struggling with substance use.
 Or maybe you are the person with the addiction.
-If you’re struggling with a mental health concern as well as an addiction, then you may require dual diagnosis treatment.
+If you’re struggling with a mental health concern and an addiction, you may require dual diagnosis treatment.
 Dual diagnosis treatment involves evidence-based therapies such as cognitive-behavioral therapy, group therapy, support groups, and much more to target the underlying roots of addiction.

 You’ll also learn to develop a healthy set of tools to help you cope healthily.
 Treatment is about far more than just the addiction at hand.
-It is about finding fulfillment again and realizing that you have more control in how you feel and act, then you may currently realize.
+It is about finding fulfillment again and realizing that you have more control over how you feel and act, than you may currently realize.

 Treatment Services for Alcoholism and Codependency

-Whether you’re the person with addiction or codependent, you have the power to take action and change your life.
+Whether you’re a person with alcohol addiction or have codependent relationships, you have the power to take action and change your life.
 Our recovery center provides members with a variety of treatment services and resources.
 To treat alcoholism and codependency, there must be a high-quality approach to treatment.